VilsHub/vUX/README.md

 **Note**

-The file name should not be changed, as its needed to auto load assets need by the library
+The file name should not be changed, as its needed to auto load assets needed by the library

 ## Features
 Latest release ( **v2.0.0** ), has the following features added: